jayanand90/jayanand90.github.io/_posts/2017-8-25-Classifying-Devanagari-vowels-with-TFLearn.md

 1. In reality, it is entirely possible that handwritten letters are imperfect; everybody ends up shifting, distorting or tilting characters while writing.
 2. In spite of these transformations, our brains effortlessly recognize these letters - so why not train the neural network to do so too ?

-Now that we have a lot many more example to learn from , let's again train and test our neural network
+Now that we have a lot many more examples to learn from , let's again train and test our neural network

 <pre class="brush: python">